bvenkatakarthik/bvenkatakarthik.github.io/menu/about.md

 I am grateful to all the PEOPLE WHO HAVE SUBSTANTIALLY CONTRIBUTED TO MODERN HUMANITY.

+"Never play chess with a pigeon.
+The pigeon just knocks all the pieces over.
+Then shits all over the board.
+Then struts around like it won."
+It's a waste of your life energy.

 I am curious about the **NATURE AND PURPOSE OF THE WORLD**.

 I am curious about the Brain, the foundation of Reality Experience and Intelligence.